Rep. Thomas Suozzi Wins Reelection Bid in Tight Race

 Santos conceded the race on Tuesday.
 In a statement, he congratulated Suozzi and thanked the police unions that supported his campaign.
 The Associated Press declared Suozzi the victor on Wednesday.

-“Our nation faces tremendous challenges and the division is distracting us from accomplishing our goals,” Suozzi said after Suozzi's concession Tuesday.
+“Our nation faces tremendous challenges and the division is distracting us from accomplishing our goals,” Suozzi said after Santos' concession.
 “I will work to try and bridge the divide and address the COVID pandemic, our unstable economy, the climate crisis and the need to rebuild our middle class.”

 In a statement, Santos congratulated Suozzi and thanked the police unions that supported his campaign.